 Save for Retirement

 You might also want to consider contributing to an individual retirement account (IRA).
-You can contribute up to $6,000 a year to an IRA as of 2022, and this money isn't taxed until it's withdrawn in retirement.
+You can contribute up to $6,000 a year to an IRA as of 2022, or up to $7,000 each year if you're age 50 or older, and this money isn't taxed until it's withdrawn in retirement.
 You can also contribute funds to a Roth IRA, which is taxed when you deposit the money but not upon withdrawal.
 IRAs can help reduce your federal tax payments either way.

 You may even be able to contribute to your employer’s 401(k) plan, which has an annual limit of $19,500 in 2021, plus an additional $6,500 for individuals over 50 years old.
 This limit increases to $20,500 in 2022, although the extra $6,500 boost remains the same.

 Consider negotiating a staggered severance payment with your employer.
 Spreading a severance package out over two or more years can help ease the burden of having to pay a single large tax liability.